-- A new Engagement and Participation Policy for Ceredigion County Council, 'Talking, Listening and Working Together,' has been prepared and was agreed through the democratic process in Autumn 2022. - A Community Engagement, Consultations and Partnerships Page has been created on CeriNet, which includes links to Engagement and Participation Policy, Engagement and Consultation Checklist, Engagement with Service Users and Consultation Decision Making Tool. - All IIAs for Cabinet are assessed by the Equalities and Inclusion Manager, including whether effective engagement, involvement and consultation has taken place and informed strategic decision-making process. - Public Engagement Tool Kit. - IIA Tool Kit. - Summary reports on consultation and engagement activities are reported back to Members and service users. - We have worked in partnership with Local Authorities and Public Services across Mid and West Wales on the review of our Strategic Equality Plans.
-A joint question set and engagement and consultation framework was produced and as a result, feedback was obtained from people with protected characteristics. - Minutes of engagement groups with people with protected characteristics. - Effective Community involvement carried out with the well-being assessment work. - Effective Community involvement carried out with service users from different backgrounds to inform the new Strategic Equality Plan. - Corporate Communications Protocol in place which is periodically reviewed. - Dissemination of consultation results and reports on completed consultations and engagement exercises are posted on the Council's public consultations webpage in order to provide feedback to the public. - Processes have been introduced to monitor feedback e.g. any consultation/engagement reports are presented to Scrutiny and Cabinet to inform their decision-making. - Feedback from engagement and how people's views have been taken into account is recorded in the IIAs. - A Well-being assessment (PSB) has been carried out that will inform the development of the PSB's Local Well-being Plan, which was approved by Council on 20.4.2023 (Ceredigion Local Well-being Plan 2023-2028). - An annual report on progress made against the Council's Well-being objectives and Corporate priorities in published on the Council Website. - UNCRC United Nations Convention on the Rights of the Child have been adopted by the Council. - Participation Standards have been adopted by Council.
+- Summary reports on consultation and engagement activities are reported back to Members and service users. - We have worked in partnership with Local Authorities and Public Services across Mid and West Wales on the review of our Strategic Equality Plans.
+A joint question set and engagement and consultation framework was produced and as a result, feedback was obtained from people with protected characteristics. - Minutes of engagement groups with people with protected characteristics. - Effective Community involvement carried out with the well-being assessment work. - Effective Community involvement carried out with service users from different backgrounds to inform the new Strategic Equality Plan. - Corporate Communications Strategy 2019-2022 is currently under review and a new Strategy will be developed in 2023. - Dissemination of consultation results and reports on completed consultations and engagement exercises are posted on the Council's public consultations webpage in order to provide feedback to the public. - Processes have been introduced to monitor feedback e.g. any consultation/engagement reports are presented to Scrutiny and Cabinet to inform their decision-making. - Feedback from engagement and how people's views have been taken into account is recorded in the IIAs. - A Well-being assessment (PSB) has been carried out that will inform the development of the PSB's Local Well-being Plan, which will be published in May 2023. - An annual report on progress made against the Council's Well-being objectives and Corporate priorities in published on the Council Website. - UNCRC United Nations Convention on the Rights of the Child have been adopted by the Council. - Participation Standards have been adopted by Council.